fluttercommunity/firestore_helpers/README.md

 FireStore is a great database that is easy to work with.
 To make live even easier here is this package.
 It contains functions build queries dynamically and for location based queries.

+The necessary math for the geographical calculations were ported from [this JS source on SO](https://stackoverflow.com/questions/46630507/how-to-run-a-geo-nearby-query-with-firestore) by [Stanton Parham](https://github.com/stparham)

 ## Creating Queries dynamically

 In case you want to modify your queries at runtime `builtQuery()` might be helpful: